MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 transferred.

-The client is not allowed to pause in the middle of a frame, and therefore the "empty" signal should not be pulled low until an entire frame is ready.
+The client is not allowed to pause in the middle of a frame, and therefore the "empty" signal should not be pulled high until an entire frame is ready.
 This means that the client is required to buffer a complete frame before initiating transmission.